 Most people who ask how to assemble a cocktail kit start with, “I’ll need a shaker, then what else?”
 But mixing vessels are too big a question to just skip over so blithely.
-If you are just starting out mixing drinks, your needs in mixing vessels will be different from an experience home drinks mixer’s, which will be different from a professional bartender’s.
+If you are just starting out mixing drinks, your needs in mixing vessels will be different from an experienced home drink maker’s, which will be different from a professional bartender’s.

 First, there are two very different mixing tasks that the cocktail maker will perform throughout his life: shaking and stirring.
 And we need the right tool for the right job, remember?
 We’ll start with shaking.
-There are two kinds of cocktail shakers.
+There are two basic categories of cocktail shakers.

-- Boston Shakers: These are the two piece shakers consisting of a metal vessel and a glass or second metal vessel that fit together.
-They are what you will see the majority of professional bartenders using.
+- Boston Shakers: These are the two piece shakers consisting of a metal vessel (the “tin”) and a pint glass or second metal tin that fit together.
+These are what you will see the majority of professional bartenders using.
 They have the virtue of being cheap, easy to clean, and very, very fast.
 But the Boston is hard to learn to use, and may need other equipment to use it properly.
-If you your gift recipient majored in Eastern Polynesian Studies or the like, you might want to get him or her the Boston so he or she can learn an actual marketable skill, and be able to move out of your house.
+If your gift recipient majored in Eastern Polynesian Studies or the like, you might want to get him or her the Boston so he or she can learn an actual marketable skill, and be able to move out of your house.
 But for the beginner who doesn’t need a bartending job, I’d recommend the three-piece Cobbler shaker.